python-botogram/botogram/docs/tutorial/better-help.rst

 append messages before and after the commands list, with either the :py:attr:`botogram.Bot.before_help` or :py:attr:`botogram.Bot.after_help` attributes.
-These attributes should contain a list of messages, and each message will be sent in one different line.
+These attributes should contain a list of messages, and each message will be sent as one paragraph.

-In this case, we're going to add a message after the commands, which explains that the bot will also parse chat messages to send useful informations (we're going to implement this afterwards):
+In this case, we're going to add a message after the commands, which explains that the bot will also parse chat messages to send useful information (we're going to implement this afterwards):

 .. code-block:: python